-th the terms of this Letter of Credit will be duly honored if presented by the Mayor, City Administrator, Development, or one of their duly authorized representatives, on or before the Expiry Date to Issuer's pove.
-International Standby Practices 1998 ("ISP98').
-As to matters not expressly governed by ISP98, this be construed in accordance with the laws of the District of Columbia.
+Drafts drawn under and in compliance with the terms of this Letter of Credit will be duly honored if presented by the Mayor, City Administrator, Deputy Mayor for Planning and Economic Development, or one of their duly authorized representatives, on or before the Expiry Date to Issuer's office at the address of Issuer set forth above.
+This undertaking is issued subject to the International Standby Practices 1998 ("ISP98").
+As to matters not expressly governed by ISP98, this Letter of Credit is governed by and shall be construed in accordance with the laws of the District of Columbia.
 This Letter of Credit set forth in full terms of our undertaking.
-This undertaking shall not in any way be modified, amended, amplified or incorporated by reference to any document, contract or other agreement, without the express written authorization of Issuer, Beneficiary and Applicant. ate with us regarding the Letter of Credit, kindly direct your communication to the attention of Letters oned stating as reference our Standby Letter of Credit No. [Insert Letter of Credit Number].
-Truly Yours, Authorized Signature Name (printed) , radio i Esta Signataro name (pintea)
+This undertaking shall not in any way be modified, amended, amplified or incorporated by reference to any document, contract or other agreement, without the express written authorization of Issuer, Beneficiary and Applicant.
+Should you have occasion to communicate with us regarding the Letter of Credit, kindly direct your communication to the attention of Letters of Credit Dept. to the address aforementioned stating as reference our Standby Letter of Credit No. [Insert Letter of Credit Number].
+Truly Yours, Authorized Signature Name (printed)